 Graduate programs have a central goal to produce scholars who will be critical consumers and producers of research about communication, whether in academic or applied settings, and who will contribute to the growth of knowledge in those settings.
-See the details here.
+See the details in the Graduate Catalog.

 Master’s study and research are available in two general areas, media studies and intercultural diversity.
 These areas intertwine, with an emphasis on breadth and integration.
 Inquiry in media studies ranges, for example, from journalism ethics to electronic media and computer-mediated communication.
 Cultural inquiry ranges across language and symbolic representation, critical theory, social inequality and racism, and cross-cultural differences.